Running Tensorflow on Alluxio-FUSE

 aws s3 ls s3://alluxio-tensorflow-imagenet/ # 2019-02-07 03:51:15 0 # 2019-02-07 03:56:09 88931400 inception-2015-12-05.tgz bin/alluxio fs ls /training-data/imagenet/ # -rwx---rwx ec2-user ec2-user 88931400 PERSISTED 02-07-2019 03:56:09:000 0% /training-data/imagenet/inception-2015-12-05.tgz ls -l /mnt/fuse/imagenet/ # total 0 # -rwx---rwx 0 ec2-user ec2-user 88931400 Feb 7 03:56 inception-2015-12-05.tgz

 Download the image recognition script and run it with the training data.

 $ curl -o classify_image.py -L https://raw.githubusercontent.com/tensorflow/models/v1.11/tutorials/image/imagenet/classify_image.py $ python classify_image.py --model_dir /mnt/fuse/imagenet/

 This will use the input data in

-and if everything worked successfully you will see in your command prompt:
+and if everything works you will see something like this in your command prompt:

 giant panda, panda, panda bear, coon bear, Ailuropoda melanoleuca (score = 0.89107) indri, indris, Indri indri, Indri brevicaudatus (score = 0.00779) lesser panda, red panda, panda, bear cat, cat bear, Ailurus fulgens (score = 0.00296) custard apple (score = 0.00147) earthstar (score = 0.00117)